Other Puzzle Categories

 Montreal, Canada

-Here is a brief history of "ancient" puzzles, and of "modern" puzzle crazes.
+Here is a brief history of ancient puzzles, and of modern puzzle crazes.

 What is the oldest mechanical puzzle?
 We shall probably never really know - after all, the object itself or a record of it would have to have been preserved, found, and accurately dated.
 Only objects made of robust material, such as ceramics, are likely to have survived their trip down through the ages.
 And even if an object were found, without some written or pictographic record of its intended use, we can only surmise that it served the purpose of a mechanical puzzle.
 That said, below are some candidates (all dates are, of course, approximate).
 I have included some mathematical, logical, and word puzzles, too.
 (Jerry Slocum made several helpful comments in private correspondance.)
 David Singmaster has undertaken a far more detailed Chronology of Recreational Mathematics.